singhams/portfolio/_case_studies/search-behavior.md

 - **Skills:** Contextual Inquiry, Information Behavior, Research Synthesis, Stakeholder Facilitation

 ## Context
-In 2020, Adobe’s Digital Video & Audio (DVA) team wanted to better understand how creators find media assets and use in-app search tools across Premiere Pro, After Effects, Audition, Rush, and Character Animator.
+In 2020, a client's Digital Video & Audio (DVA) team wanted to better understand how creators find media assets and use in-app search tools across six different tools.

 The machine learning engineers sponsoring the study needed to prioritize new “smart search” and automation features—but they also lacked a clear picture of how creators actually searched and what they expected from search tools.